 The Future of Cranes

 Innovations in the construction industry are impressive and far-reaching, and advancements like drones, augmented reality, exoskeletons and worker wearables are already leading to unprecedented improvements in efficiency and safety.

 Crane technology will also continue to evolve in the coming years, with many predicting that autonomous cranes will be the next important breakthrough.
-Manufacturers are already working to integrate key features like collision detection, remote operation from a centralized control room and automatic movement around construction sites that will drastically change how cranes work.
+Crane manufacturers are already working to integrate key features like collision detection, remote operation from a centralized control room, and automatic movement around construction sites that will drastically change how cranes work.
 Early studies of autonomous cranes suggest they may be capable of improving efficiency by 77 percent and reducing accidents by 50 percent.

 While such technology is currently out of reach for most contractors and job sites, these features will soon be as commonplace as rated capacity limiters are now.